MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

 #### A.B.C.
 Romanization notes

 When phonemes are realized differently as a result of morphophonological processes, this change is indicated in the romanization when the phoneme's place or manner of articulation changes.
-In practice, this means that the romanization will reflect nasal assimilation and sibilant harmony, but it will not reflect the voicing of fricatives.
+In practice, this just means that the romanization will reflect sibilant harmony.

 ### <a name="phonemic_analysis"></a>A.B.
 Phonemic analysis <a href="#table_of_contents">^</a>